 - Sufficient sleep.
 The better I sleep, the better I manage stress.

 - Fuel source management.
 I handle stress much better when my body is efficiently using the fuel I provide.
 That means I do really well when I’m running fully on carbs (which doesn’t happen very often) or fat (when I’m deep into ketosis).
 Sometimes, I eat just enough carbs (during “cheat” days), to temporarily kick me out of ketosis, but without satisfying the fuel demands of my brain.
 During that time, I get irritated more easily — a condition that typically lasts for a few hours (until I’m back into ketosis or consume more carbs).
 To avoid such situations, I usually consume only fat and protein during the day, followed by 50-100 grams of carbs for dinner.

 - Physical activity.
 Working out helps me relieve stress and calm down.

 - Deep breathing.
 Taking a break during the day to breathe deeply for a couple of minutes helps me relax and “flush out” some of the cortisol from my bloodstream.

 - Use of neuroscience devices.
-I use neuroscience technology (such as Apollo) to help me relax.
+I use neuroscience technology (such as the Apollo wearable) to help me relax.
 You can learn more in my roundup of the best gadgets for stress relief.

 - Going outside: During the warmer months of the year, I take a 20-minute break after lunch to go outside and disconnect from everything else that’s going on.
 Weather permitting, I take off my shirt and let the sun heat up my skin.
 During the colder months of the season, I take my MacBook, a blanket and a cup of coffee, and spend an hour on the porch, writing for my blog as I watch the sun rise.

 While there are certainly countless other techniques that can help you reduce or better manage your stress, the strategies outlined above have worked well for me and I encourage you to give some of them a try.